sam-eer12/student-managment-system/README.md

 # trial-project
-college project in Flak and MySQL
+college project in Flask and MySQL

 Student managment system using flask and mysql